ShaliniCodeHub/ApiCollection/README.md

 ## Overview

-Welcome to the Employee Analytics Service, a microservice in the Employee Tracking System designed to provide analytics and insights related to employee performance.
-This service models to predict employee performance and offers valuable insights into individual and team achievements.
+Welcome to the Employee Analytics Service, a component of the Employee Tracking System.
+This microservice is designed to handle performance-related functionalities and analytics for employees.

 ## Employee Analytics Service API